 Wedding Garter Styles and Sets

-A bridal garter set comes with two garters, one more embellished and fancy and the other more simple.
-They match in colour and design, and the bride can choose to keep whichever one she wants.
-Popular materials for garters include lace, satin and silk.
-Satin and silk feel comfortable against the skin, while lace makes beautiful details.
-You can choose garters in any colour or pattern you'd like, from animal print to superhero garters to pretty jewels.
-Classic colours include white and ivory, as well as different shades of blue to serve as the something blue of the wedding day outfit.
+Each bridal garter set includes two garters; one is more elaborate than the other.
+They are identical in style and shade, and the bride can retain whichever one she prefers.
+Laces, satins, and silks are all commonly used for garters.
+Lace and satin are lovely additions, and satin and silk are luxurious on the skin.
+Garters come in a wide variety of colours and designs, from superhero garters to animal prints to glittering gems.
+Traditional wedding day colours include white, ivory, and various hues of blue, which symbolise the bride's new life together with her groom.
 Remember that because the wedding garter is not a visible part of your attire, you can choose one that doesn't necessarily fit your wedding's theme.
 Have fun with this sexy accessory and select one that fits your personality.
 You can also make it a fun surprise for your partner by incorporating one of his favourite hobbies.

 Songs for the Garter Toss